slu-soc1120/syllabus/docs/grading.md

 \end{tabular}
 \end{table}

-Updates to grades will be provided at midterms, and you can follow your progress via the `My Grades` area on Blackboard.
+Updates to grades will be provided at midterms, and you can follow your progress via the `My Grades` area on Canvas.
 I round-up final grades that are within a half percentage point of the next highest letter grade.
 Requests for final grade changes outside of this range will not be honored.

 \begin{rmdwarning}
 No chances will be given for revisions of poor grades.
 Incomplete grades